Where to Stay for Brisbane 2032

 Brisbane 2032 spreads across a 200km corridor from Noosa to the Gold Coast, with regional outposts as far as Cairns.
 Your choice of base depends entirely on which sports you're there to see.

-Right for most visitors — ceremonies, athletics, swimming, basketball finals, rugby sevens, football finals are all in Brisbane.
+Ceremonies, athletics, swimming, basketball finals, rugby sevens, football finals.

-For volleyball, beach volleyball, triathlon, judo.
-50-minute train ride to central Brisbane and big accommodation capacity.
+Volleyball, beach volleyball, triathlon, judo.
+50-minute train to Brisbane CBD.

-For football preliminaries, road cycling, mountain bike.
-One-hour drive or train trip from Brisbane.
+Football preliminaries, road cycling, mountain bike.
+One-hour from Brisbane.

 Brisbane: Where to Stay

-The most convenient base.
-Walking distance to the new National Aquatic Centre, Victoria Park Stadium, and the Roma Street transport hub.
-Connections to Lang Park, South Bank, and every train line.
+Walking distance to the National Aquatic Centre, Victoria Park Stadium, the Gabba, and Roma Street rail hub.

 Fortitude Valley